How does the planning system in the UK help to create a healthy, sustainable community?

 Green Building Distribution

 The main theme of the research was the determination of the strategies used by architecture professionals in creating a sustainable community (Alwan, Jones, and Holgate, 2017).
-On the other hand, the researcher utilised the provided research question to find information related to the design and construction of sustainable communities (Jones et al., 2005).
+On the other hand, the researcher utilised the provided research question to find information on the design and construction of sustainable communities (Jones et al., 2005).
 The procedure has utilised an observation of various elements that help to construct a sustainable community.

 Regarding the design, the researcher first intended to evaluate the impending need for sustainable communities in the United Kingdom (Alwan, Jones, and Holgate, 2017).
 Therefore, they have evaluated the available online studies to extract the statistics found in the community that determine whether sustainability has been successfully achieved in construction fields (Getvoldsen et al., 2018).
 Moreover, the researcher evaluated how various elements have been implemented to construct sustainable communities (Alwan, Jones, and Holgate, 2017).
 Even though buildings and constructions form a major part of this study, the researcher pays keen attention to other parameters, such as the proximity of buildings and the living standards of the people occupying the places.
 This way, the researcher can determine the level of sustainability achieved in a society concerning the determining elements (Wezel et al., 2014).

 A sustainable community comprises elements such as climatic conditions, communal access to important natural resources such as water, and the creation of health-safety buildings (Gregory, Vidic, and Dzombak, 2011).
 On the other hand, given that humans are social beings, constructions should have ample living spaces.
 In this case, the data collected in the research assist the researcher in finding out the rate at which sustainable communities have been embraced in different regions to promote green buildings and architectural structures around the country.
-Therefore, during the creation and design of buildings, the relevant authorities have to ensure that they have met the set standards (Moreno-Benito, Agnolucci, and Papageorgiou, 2017).
+Therefore, during the creation and design of buildings, the relevant authorities must ensure that they have met the set standards (Moreno-Benito, Agnolucci, and Papageorgiou, 2017).
 In this case, the researcher has extracted numerical data in tables to determine the level of awareness in creating sustainable communities.
 Therefore, the researcher analysed buildings' contributions to creating sustainable communities (Meehan and Bryde, 2011).

 The study utilised various types of analysis in the determination of the outcomes.
-First, the researcher has used the methodologies such as correlation regarding the numerical data (Amir et al., 2015).
-During data collection, the researcher extracted a table that provided diverse types of information depending on the type of research topic.
-Therefore, the researcher has utilised a mechanism such as correlation to determine various types of study implications (Amir et al., 2015).
+First, the researcher has used methodologies such as correlation regarding the numerical data (Amir et al., 2015).
+During data collection, the researcher extracted a table that provided diverse information depending on the research topic.
+Therefore, the researcher has utilised a mechanism such as correlation to determine various study implications (Amir et al., 2015).
 For instance, one of the determinations was the type of relationship that National Planning Policy Framework (NPPF) standards have to the existence of sustainable development.
 This aspect was tested based on determining structures that have effectively utilised green housing techniques against an assessment of the ones with needs of approaching a similar approach.

 Given that the data was obtained from secondary sources and is a qualitative study, the obtained outcomes were mainly based on the researcher’s professional evaluation of the information related to the research.
-Moreover, the researcher also demonstrates the connection between the empirical study conducted in the environment and the provided outcomes from the data collected (UK Department of Health, 2011).
+Moreover, the researcher demonstrates the connection between the empirical study conducted in the environment and the provided outcomes from the data collected (UK Department of Health, 2011).
 In essence, the researcher intends to prove that planning systems have established valuable mechanisms that could be used to form sustainable communities (Shove, 2012).
 Moreover, the researcher demonstrates that the architecture and building course promotes sustainability in a given environment.
 Therefore, this section comprises information about the identified results in various topics determined in the data collection process (Allwood et al., 2008).

-Local Authority | Indicative assessment of housing need based on proposed formula, 2016-2026 | Current local assessment of housing need, based on the most recent publicly available document | Proportion of local authority land area covered by green belt, national parks, areas of outstanding natural beauty or sites of special scientific interest |
+Local Authority | Indicative assessment of housing need based on a proposed formula, 2016-2026 (Dwellings per annum) | Current local assessment of housing need, based on the most recent publicly available document (Dwellings per annum) | The proportion of local authority land area covered by green belts, national parks, areas of outstanding natural beauty or sites of special scientific interest |

 Adur | 412 | Local assessment of need (not available) | 55% |